aarcticc/Scripts/README.md

 # My-Scripts
-This is a list of usefull Scripts, Programs and everything thats about IT
+This is a list of useful Scripts, Programs and everything else.